mwiatrzyk/modelity/docs/source/guide.rst

-Modelity has its own support for :obj:`typing.Annotated` typing form, backed up with :mod:`modelity.constraints` module, or using user-defined constraints that satisfy the :class:`modelity.interface.IConstraintCallable` protocol.
+Modelity has its own support for :obj:`typing.Annotated` typing form, backed up with :mod:`modelity.constraints` module, or using user-defined constraints that satisfy the :class:`modelity.interface.IConstraint` protocol.
 This can be used to create field-level validations like length or range checking.
 See this in action: